alaserm/VisualTAF/README.md

 ## Best practices implemented in this tool in one Pic :)
 ![Automated test cases in Excel](http://23.236.144.243/VisualTAFScreenshots/best-practices.png)
-## Watch how I automate data driven test cases in a matter of minutes!!!
+## Watch how I automate data driven test cases in <br/> a matter of minutes using magic hotkey!!!
 [![Video from zero to hero](http://23.236.144.243/VisualTAFScreenshots/youtubevideo.png)](https://youtu.be/rKnTu1Sx-0A)